Percivall Pott: Soot and occupational cancer

-Influence
+Legacy

 Percivall Pott's work influenced a wave of research and change in public policies.
 After his initial publication, more clinical cases began to emerge rapidly over the following years.
 This triggered a series of "Chimney Sweepers' Acts" which aimed to protect chimney sweepers.
 These facilitated the formation of societies like the "Society for Superseding the Necessity of Climbing Boys, by Encouraging a New Method of Sweeping Chimneys and for Improving the Condition of Children and Others Employed by Chimney Sweepers" in 1803 which included the likes of Dukes, Earls, and Royal Patrons.

 Despite the outcry and public demands to change chimney sweeping practices, such as suggesting that young chimney sweeping boys be replaced with mechanical devices, insurance companies, and homeowners argued that Chimney Sweeper's carcinoma was a small price to pay for the protection of the mass population against smoke and chimney fires.
 There was pressure for action as early as 1788, yet it was not until 1875 that Pott's work finally began to influence change: in this year a decline in scrotal cancer incidence and mortality was noted.

+Latter animal studies (1933) painting coal tar onto skin would demonstrate the role of the first proven chemical carcinogen benzo(a)pyrene, which occurs in high concentrations in smoke and chimney soot, with the process that Pott first identified.
+Pott's early investigations thus contributed to the science of epidemiology and the Chimney Sweepers Act 1788.